kappa0x/kappa0x/README.md

 <img  src="assests/borderseperator.gif">

-<h2 align="center">Passionate coder who loves to create, even in the middle of the night</h2>
+## About me
-French computer science grad, Sayfedine Isaac Lotfi.
-Full-Stack developer and IA/Blockchain enthusiast.
-Expert in Javascript & Typescript (Nodejs/React).
-Constantly seeking knowledge and new challenges.
+I'm Sayfedine Isaac Lotfi, a passionate coder and recent graduate of Computer Science from France.
+Full-Stack developer, AI/Blockchain enthusiast and expert in Javascript & Typescript (Nodejs/React).
+Love to create even in the middle of the night and always looking for new challenges.